jsolano/react-sudoku-solver/README.md

-## React Sudoku Assignment .
+## React Sudoku Solver.
 Author J.P.
 Solano

 This is a fresh attempt to port Peter Norvig's @norvig legendary Sudoku Solver from an hyper-efficient python base code to JS.
 See http://norvig.com/sudoku.html for his article and explanations.